bbc/bbc-a11y/README.md

 ## Running it

-Once you're configured, you can run the tests using the `a11y` command:
+Once you're configured, you can run the tests using the `a11y` command, from the directory where your `.a11y.rb` configuration file is stored:

     bundle exec a11y